 You may deduct expenses for an automobile you own in one of two ways: either record and deduct your actual expenses, including depreciation, or record your mileage and deduct a standard amount per mile of travel, plus parking and toll fees.
-For 2021, the standard mileage rates are 56¢ per business mile driven, 16¢ per mile for medical or moving (moving is applicable for members of the U.S. Armed Forces or their spouse or dependents only) and 14¢ per mile for charity.
+For 2022, the standard mileage rates are 58.5¢ per business mile driven for the first 6 months of 2022 and then 62.5¢ per mile driven for the second 6 months, 18¢ per mile for medical or moving (moving is applicable for members of the U.S. Armed Forces or their spouse or dependents only) for the first 6 months of 2022 and 22¢ for the second 6 months, and 14¢ per mile for charity.